What is this notification?

 People with severe or acute health vulnerabilities or conditions should direct specific health questions to their healthcare provider.
 More information about the potential health risks of HAA5 is also available from MassDEP, which regulates drinking water quality, at 617-292-5770 or at https://www.mass.gov/service-details/haa5-in-drinking-water-information-for-consumers.

-Additional information on why HAA5 is regulated is discussed by Dr. David Reckow on Connecting Point (Feb.
+Additional information on why HAA5 is regulated is discussed by UMass Professor Dr. David Reckow on Connecting Point (Feb.
 12, 2019): See the video

 HAA5 forms when chlorine reacts with dissolved natural organic matter (NOM) found in surface water supplies, such as Cobble Mountain Reservoir.
-Dissolved natural organic matter enters the reservoir from rain and snow melt from the surrounding forest.
+NOM enters the reservoir from rain and snow melt from the surrounding forest.
+In 2018, over sixty inches of rain fell in the Cobble Mountain watershed – over half of which fell between September and December – after two years of drought.
+This rainfall represented a 40% increase over a typical year.

 The above-average rainfall in 2018 increased the amount of dissolved NOM in the reservoir water by approximately 50%.
 This resulted in more interaction with chlorine, and thus higher than typical HAA5 levels.
-Though NOM levels are decreasing, the Commission’s water treatment plant was not designed to remove NOM at these elevated levels.
+Though NOM levels are decreasing, the Commission’s legacy water treatment plant was not designed to remove NOM at these elevated levels.
+The graphic below summarizes how HAA5 forms:

 Why is chlorine added to drinking water?